citizenfx/fivem-docs/content/docs/client-manual/console-commands.md

 Usage: `game_enableScaleformDebugLog <true|false>`

+### game_enableDynamicDoorCreation
+Allows the game to create dynamic doors using script natives.

+Usage: `game_enableDynamicDoorCreation <true|false>`
+Default: `false`
+Note: This variable can be replicated from the server via `setr` usage.

 ### game_enableFlyThroughWindscreen
 The `game_enableFlyThroughWindscreen` command will toggle a boolean variable to determine whether the ped should fly through the windscreen upon a crash.